nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

-* Name is invalid
+1a.
+Name is invalid

-> * Program returns error message, saying that name given is invalid<br>
+> 1a1.
+Program returns error message, saying that name given is invalid<br>
   Use case resumes at step 1

-* The date/time given is invalid
+1b.
+The date/time given is invalid

-> * Program returns error message, saying that date/time given is invalid<br>
+> 1b1.
+Program returns error message, saying that date/time given is invalid<br>
   Use case resumes at step 1

-* The date/time entered is already over
+1c.
+The date/time entered is already over

-> * Program displays the task as overdue.<br>
+> 1c1.
+Program displays the task as overdue<br>
   Use case resumes at step 1

 <br></br>